ttres/web-demo-wiki/Home.md

 Then we use the EFS file system to store our web application.

 ~~~~
-$ cd /var
-$ sudo chown -R ubuntu:ubuntu www
-$ mv www /efs
-$ sudo ln -s /efs/www www
-$ cd /var/www/html
+$ cd /efs
 $ git clone https://github.com/qyjohn/web-demo
 $ cd web-demo
 $ sudo chown -R www-data:www-data uploads
+$ cd /var/www/html
+$ sudo ln -s /efs/web-demo web-demo
 ~~~~

 **STEP 3 - Launch an RDS Instance**

 Launch an RDS instance running MySQL.
 When launching the RDS instance, create a default database named “web_demo”.
-When the RDS instance becomes available, connect to the RDS DB server as Root and create a user as you did before for the local DB.
-This time, when creating the user and granting privileges, you should not use 'username'@'localhost', because the DB will be accessed from web servers but not localhost.
-You can use 'username'@'%' to create a user that is trusted from any source.
+When the RDS instance becomes available.
+Please make sure that the security group being used on the RDS instance allows inbound connection from your EC2 instance.
 Then, use the following command to import the demo data in web_demo.sql to the web_demo database on the RDS database:

 ~~~~
 $ cd /var/www/html/web-demo